Tvain/2023_VW_SCZ_Ensemble/Readme.txt

 4. Feature selection: Differential gene expression analysis as feature selection method.
 Feature genes identified from each train data was used to build machine learning models.

 5. SVM and 6.
-PAM: Models were built using different number of feature genes and varying kernels.
+PAM: Models were built using different number of feature genes.
 Models were tested using test datasets.
 Models and test data predictions were saved for further analysis.

-7. Ensemble learning: Test data prediction of SVM and PAM models were ensemble using Boolean operator “AND”.
+7. Ensemble learning: Test data prediction of SVM and PAM models were ensemble using Boolean operator â€œANDâ€.
 Ensemble models were evaluated based on precision.

 Contact:
 Vipul : vipulwagh31@gmail.com